 Common side effects

-Common side effects of furosemide happen in more than 1 in 100 people.
-They include:
+These common side effects of furosemide happen in more than 1 in 100 people.
+There are things you can do to help cope with them:

 Serious side effects